-Getting around Ambergris Caye Belize
+Getting Around Ambergris Caye Belize

 Ambergris Caye is a relatively small island, 26 miles long in total and a little over a mile wide.
 Getting around depends on where you are staying and what you want to do.
 Walking, bikes, golf carts cabs and water taxi are the main forms of transportation used.
 The island is a mix of cobblestone, concrete paved and dirt roads.

-San Pedro itself is a small town with lots to see and a variety of restaurants, hotels and shopping.
-Due to it’s size, walking is the easiest way to get around town.
+San Pedro itself is a small town with lots to see and a variety of restaurants, hotels, and shopping.
+Due to its size, walking is the easiest way to get around town.
 That way you can take your time to stop and browse or chat with friendly people you meet along your travels.

 Some people also opt to buy a bike depending on how long their vacation is, then give it away to someone in need, a school or a charity organization to raffle off, when they leave.
-You can find bikes in the $295 range (without basket and lock) at pretty much any hardware store in town.
+You can find bikes in the $295 BZD range (without basket and lock) at pretty much any hardware store in town.
 I prefer to buy my bikes at Harmouch Hardware.
 I have bought two there so far since 2006.
 If you want to know what makes their bikes so special to me, read my Buying a bike in Belize post.

 Always make sure to set a price with your cab driver before you get in no matter how short the ride.
 Here is a good traveler example of why setting your price first is so important, from a Taxi ride post on the TripAdvisor San Pedro Message Board.